What is unstable angina?

 Unstable angina happens when one of your coronary arteries is temporarily blocked by a blood clot.

 If the blood clot goes away on its own, your symptoms go away.
 If the blood clot doesn't go away quickly, you will have a heart attack Heart Attack A heart attack is when blood flow to part of your heart is suddenly blocked and some of your heart muscle dies.
-Doctors use the term myocardial infarction to refer to a heart attack.
-Myocardium... read more .
+Go to an emergency department and chew on an aspirin tablet if you think you're... read more .
 In a heart attack, the affected heart muscle dies because it doesn't get enough blood.
 In unstable angina, the affected muscle doesn't die.
 However, unstable angina is a warning sign of a heart attack.

 Atherosclerosis is commonly known as hardening of the arteries